Dh410215/Minecraft-Beginner-Guide1/Minecraft_Manual_GitHub.md

 ## 5. Hostile Mobs at Night (Zombie, Creeper, Skeleton, Spider)

-At nighttime, mobs will spawn around threatening you.
-These enemies each behave differently – e.g. Zombies shamble toward you, Creepers silently approach and explode, Skeletons shoot arrows from afar, and Spiders can climb walls.
-Always be prepared to defend or hide at night.
-(Tip: Craft a sword early, and keep your shelter well-lit to prevent mob spawns inside.)
+When the sun goes down and it turns night time mobs will start to appear and threaten you.

+Mob types and behavior:

+- **Zombies**: Slowly walk toward you and attack in groups.
+- **Creepers**: Sneak up silently and explode when you get close to them.
+- **Skeletons**: Shoot arrows from a distance.
+- **Spiders**: Jump and climb walls.

+> 💡 Tip: Keep your shelter lit and craft a sword early to defend yourself.

 ![mobs mine](mob_mine1.png)